wttech/aemc/README.md

 Setup task:

 - AEM instances are provisioned only when the configuration is changed
-- Maven AEM application build executed only when there are code changes
-- AEM dispatcher set up using Docker Compose, redeployed only when there are configuration changes as well
+- AEM dispatcher set up using container engine, redeployed only when there are configuration changes as well
 - Health checks executed to confirm the stability of the environment as a whole

 <img src="docs/cli-demo-short.gif" alt="CLI Demo"/>